epinio/epinio/docs/configuration.md

 The certificate information is set only when installing epinio for development.
-This uses an `omg.howdoi.website` domain with a self-signed certificate. `epinio install` saves the associated CA certificate to the configuration so that future invokations of the client are able to verify the actual certificate when talking to Epinio's API server.
+This uses an `omg.howdoi.website` domain with a self-signed certificate. `epinio install` saves the associated CA certificate to the configuration so that future invocations of the client are able to verify the actual certificate when talking to Epinio's API server.